MicrosoftDocs/customer-insights/topics/preview/quickstart-product-insights.md

 ## Switch between projects

-If you are a member of multiple projects, you can switch between them by selecting the organization name symbol in the bottom-left corner of Product Insights, and selecting your desired project from the list.
+If you are a member of multiple projects, you can switch between them by selecting the project switcher at the bottom-left corner of Product Insights, and choosing your desired project from the list.